 Table 20: Minimum WSD separation distances (m) with decreasing e.i.r.p. max = e.i.r.p. max –

-It should be noted that even if WSD e.i.r.p.s are reduced several dB below the allowable limit there will still be a cumulative effect if the separation distance between WSDs is too small, i.e. if the density of the WSDs is too large; this can be seen from Table 20 with the WSD mutual separation distances indicated, and the associated e.i.r.p.s, it may or may not be possible to have a full area WSD coverage using the network.
+It should be noted that even if WSD eirps are reduced several dB below the allowable limit there will still be a cumulative effect if the separation distance between WSDs is too small, i.e. if the density of the WSDs is too large; this can be seen from Table 20 with the WSD mutual separation distances indicated, and the associated eirps, it may or may not be possible to have a full area WSD coverage using the network.
 In other words, a network which protects fixed DTTB reception may not be a practical network for full WSD area coverage.

 These WSD mutual separation distances are valid for ‘equivalent’ WSD network structures.
-In other words, the frequencies of any of the WSDs could be replaced by a different adjacent channel frequency, with corresponding e.i.r.p.’max, and the protection criteria would still hold.
-We call this a ‘generic’ network in the sense that each individual WSD can have any adjacent channel frequency (and corresponding e.i.r.p.’max).
-This means that only one ‘generic’ WSD network can be used within a DTTB coverage area: an additional WSD base station on any adjacent channel (with corresponding e.i.r.p.’max) would lead to excess interference potential somewhere.
+In other words, the frequencies of any of the WSDs could be replaced by a different adjacent channel frequency, with corresponding eirp’max, and the protection criteria would still hold.
+We call this a ‘generic’ network in the sense that each individual WSD can have any adjacent channel frequency (and corresponding eirp’max).
+This means that only one ‘generic’ WSD network can be used within a DTTB coverage area: an additional WSD base station on any adjacent channel (with corresponding eirp’max) would lead to excess interference potential somewhere.

 CONCLUSIONS